 Seeing a treasured cat go blind, either gradually or suddenly, can be a devastating experience because we tend to equate vision loss in cats with human blindness.
 We need to remember, though, that cats are terrifically resilient.
 Cats don't need seeing eye dogs find their way around, nor do they need to learn braille in order to communicate.
 They will use their enhanced senses of smell, hearing, and touch (whiskers and other vibrissae hairs on their feet and their face) to compensate for their vision loss, so well that casual visitors may not even be aware that your cat is blind.

 You can help a great deal by keeping your cat's normal routine as unchanged as possible.
-His food dish, bed, litter box, and other accouterments should be kept in their normal places.
-Try to avoid moving furniture, and keep other "stumbling blocks" out of his way.
-You can warn him of your approaching by speaking to him or clapping your hands.
-(He will also feel the vibrations of your footsteps on most floors.)
+Its food dish, bed, litter box, and other accouterments should be kept in their normal places.
+Try to avoid moving furniture, and keep other "stumbling blocks" out of its way.
+You can warn it of your approaching by speaking to it or clapping your hands.
+(Your cat will also feel the vibrations of your footsteps on most floors.)
 Most importantly, relax and enjoy your cat.
-Whether blind or seeing, his feelings for you haven't changed.
+Whether blind or seeing, its feelings for you haven't changed.